 Also, virgin coconut oil may protect the skin by helping combat inflammation and by improving the health of the skin barrier.

 A randomized clinical trial looked at the effects of applying virgin coconut oil to the skin in children.
-The results show that using the oil for 8 weeks improved the symptoms of eczema better than mineral oil.
+The

 How to use it

 Apply cold-pressed virgin coconut oil directly to the skin after bathing and up to several times a day.
 Use it before bed to keep the skin moisturized overnight.